karrioapi/karrio/README.md

 #### Initialize the data (Demo)

-Make sure to have a running postgres SQL database instance running
+Make sure to have a running postgres SQL database instance

 - Set database connection environment variables